plinkysynth/plinky-site/README.md

 This will start the development server on [localhost:3000](http://localhost:3000).
 Open it and click around.

+## Adding new firmware

+Adding firmware has its own special step so that the UF2 file will always download as CURRENT.UF2 but also we can keep all files around in a sane manner (in the `firmware/` folder).

+1. Add the firmware file in `firmware/`.
+2. Edit the `firmware.json` file in the root to point to it.

 ## Deploying

 Deployments are done automatically when you trigger a push to `main` via `sapper export`.